RBinsonB/demos/lunar_pole_exploration_rover/README.md

 * Sun light entity is placed low on the horizon and direction is set to mimic real sunlight conditions at Mons Mouton.

 #### Mons Mouton Terrain Model
-This model represents the 1sqkm area centered at (TODO RBinsonb add SCS coordinate) and was generated by using DEM data (site20) from the NASA LRO mission: https://pgda.gsfc.nasa.gov/products/78 (Barker, M.K., et al. (2021), Improved LOLA Elevation Maps for South Pole Landing Sites: Error Estimates and Their Impact on Illumination Conditions, Planetary & Space Science, Volume 203, 1 September 2021, 105119,  doi:10.1016/j.pss.2020.105119.).
+This model represents the 1sqkm area at Long31.00, Lat84.6 and was generated by using DEM data (site20) from the NASA LRO mission: https://pgda.gsfc.nasa.gov/products/78 (Barker, M.K., et al. (2021), Improved LOLA Elevation Maps for South Pole Landing Sites: Error Estimates and Their Impact on Illumination Conditions, Planetary & Space Science, Volume 203, 1 September 2021, 105119,  doi:10.1016/j.pss.2020.105119.).

 ![Mons Mouton World Screenshot](assets/ressources/images/mons_mouton_lro.png)